aiegoo/documentation/pages/books/books_rflysetup.md

 4).
 Throttle channel reverse setting

 The throttle channel of the RadioLink transmitter is opposite to normal RC transmitters, and the throttle channel reverse needs to be set.
-Press the “Mode” button for several seconds to enter the “REVERSE” setting page shown in Fig. 2.18, and change the throttle channel from “NOR” to “REV”.
+Press the “Mode” button for several seconds to enter the “REVERSE” setting page shown in Fig. 2.18, and change the throttle channel `from “NOR” to “REV”`.
 5).
 CH5-CH6 mode switching channel setting

 Because of experimental requirements, CH5 shown in Fig. 2.15 of the RC transmitter needs to be mapped to a three-position switch for mode switching of the Pixhawk.
 Press the “Mode” button for several seconds, and click the “AUX-CH” item next to the “REVERSE” item shown in Fig. 2.18.
-As shown in Fig. 2.19, on the “AUX-CH” setting page, click the “CH5” item to enter the channel setting page, and map CH5 to a three-position switch “SwE” on the RC transmitter (switch “E” is located in the top-left corner of the RC transmitter in Fig. 2.15).
+As shown in Fig. 2.19, on the “AUX-CH” setting page, click the “CH5” item to enter the channel setting page, and `map CH5 to a three-position switch “SwE” on the RC transmitter (switch “E” is located in the top-left corner of the RC transmitter in Fig. 2.15`).
-Similarly, the “CH6” item in Fig. 2.19 must be modified to a three-position switch “SwG” of the RC transmitter (switch “G” is located in the upperright corner of the RC transmitter in Fig. 2.15).
+Similarly, `the “CH6” item in Fig. 2.19 must be modified to a three-position switch “SwG” of the RC transmitter (switch “G” is located in the upperright corner of the RC transmitter in Fig. 2.15`).

 ![](images/px4psp/Quan-ch2-Fig2.18.jpg)
 ../_images/Quan-ch2-Fig2.18.jpg